meyeringn/MEYERINGN/README.md

 I am a lifelong comics reader, a Starfleet sympathizer, and someone who believes the Rebellion had better data infrastructure than the Empire ever gave them credit for.
 I watch Formula One for the telemetry.
 I’m Disabled and that shows up in how I build.

-If you work in transit, public health, climate equity, or disability justice — and you’re looking for someone who understands the policy and the pipeline — I want to hear from you.

 -----

 ## 📬 Let’s Connect